Vietnam Visa-Free Countries (15 to 45 Days)

 - Country-specific events (occasional emergency border closures)

-In all these cases the officer has discretion to refuse entry; you'd be put on the next flight out at your own cost.
+In all these cases the officer has discretion to refuse entry; you may be put on the next flight out at your own cost.

 Children on visa-free entries